Rockies vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Lynn will look to finish five or more innings for the third start in a row.
+- Gonsolin will look to finish five or more innings for the seventh start in a row.

-- He has made 23 appearances and finished one of them without allowing an earned run.
+- In 18 appearances this season, he has finished five without allowing an earned run.

 |Opponent